Bipolar Disorder in Children and Teens: A Parent’s Guide From the National Institute of Mental Health

 All parents can relate to the many changes their kids go through as they grow up.
 But sometimes it's hard to tell if a child is just going through a "phase," or perhaps showing signs of something more serious.

-Recently, doctors have been diagnosing more children with bipolar disorder, sometimes called manic-depressive illness.
+In the last decade, the number of children receiving the diagnosis of bipolar disorder, sometimes, called manic-depressive illness, has grown substantially.
 But what does this illness really mean for a child?

 What is bipolar disorder?